This is article #13 out of 50 in The Startup Marketing Playbook.

 An inbound marketing strategy typically involves many types of content: PDF guides, ebooks, webinars, infographics, videos and more.
-One of the cornerstone pieces that your team will create to help tell your product’s story are ebooks.
+Among cornerstone pieces that your team will create to help tell your product’s story are ebooks.
 Put simply, an ebook is often just a long guide or a combination of multiple blog posts, well-designed and packaged as a downloadable PDF.
-Just using the label “ebook” often packs an additional punch that intrigues targets and drives downloads.
+Just using the label “ebook” packs an additional punch that may intrigue targets and drive downloads.

 1. Understand the core messaging and story

 The first ebook you produce should essentially be the manifesto of your product.
 For example, my team builds mobile apps for health clubs, so our first ebook was “The Official Guide to Club Mobile Apps.”
 This ebook literally walks through our core messaging and tells our product story without specifically mentioning our company.
 That is key ensureing credibility.
 If you have produced your story and messaging/positioning guide, the first ebook should be easy to derive.

 2. Write an outline